-Some innerspring mattresses have a pillow top on both sides of the bed.
+A small number of innerspring mattresses have a pillow top on the front and the back of the bed.
 This allows the mattress to be flipped on occasion to increase the lifespan of the pillow top and therefore the lifespan of the entire bed.
-Our collected owner experience data, however, is unclear as to whether and how much a two-sided pillow top bed improves lifespan.

 – While pillow top mattresses tend to have good-to-excellent initial comfort, their long-term comfort is generally no better than fair due to compression and sagging.

 – Pillow top mattresses overall are about twice as likely to have a problem with initial odor / off gassing than non-pillow top beds.
 This is usually because pillow top beds include more foam material.

 – Pillow top beds, especially softer models and those with memory foam, are at least two times more likely to sleep hot than non-pillow top beds.
 About 8% of pillow top mattress owners report unwanted heat retention.